atschlac/ari-schlacht/document_storage_bank/README.md

 1. Clone the repository or download the source code.
 2. Build and compile the Java classes.
 3. Use the provided interfaces and classes to interact with the document store functionality.
+   - The DocumentStore interface defines a public API to use the document store
-4. Refer to the JavaDoc comments in the code for detailed information on each class and method.
+5. Refer to the JavaDoc comments in the code for detailed information on each class and method.

 ## Contributing